ropensci/CoordinateCleaner/cran-comments.md

 # Version 2.0-9
-A minor, but necessary bugfix on one of the package functions
+A minor, but necessary bug fix on one of the package functions